docker-flow/docker-flow-proxy/README.md

 > The *Docker Flow: Proxy* container can be configured through environment variables

-The following environment variable can be used to configure the *Docker Flow: Proxy*.
+The following environment variables can be used to configure the *Docker Flow: Proxy*.

 |Variable           |Description                                               |Required|Default|Example|
 |-------------------|----------------------------------------------------------|--------|-------|-------|